Homosassa Springs Florida

 Lu The Hippo

 A hippo in Florida?
-Yes, I know that this may sound strange because it is an exotic animal and not native to the area, but there is a fascinating story behind it.
+Yes, I know this may sound strange, since it is an exotic animal not native to the area, but there is a fascinating story behind it.

 Lu The Hippo Homosassa Springs

-The hippo Lucifer aka “Lu,” was born in 1960 and was brought to Homosassa to participate in different movies and television series.
+The hippo Lucifer, also known as “Lu,” was born in 1960 and was brought to Homosassa to participate in various movies and television series.
 However, Lu had to leave his home for more than 20 years because all the animals of Ivan Tors Animal Actors had to vacate the park.

 People loved Lu as a member of Homosassa.
 They petitioned Governor Lawton Chiles in 1989 to relocate Lu to Homosassa.
-After a few days, Lawton Chiles allowed Lu to stay in Homosassa Springs and made him an honorary citizen of Florida.
+After a few days, Lawton Chiles allowed Lu to stay in Homosassa Springs and made him an honorary citizen of the state of Florida.
+Sadly, Lu passed on June 8th, 2026.

 Impressive, right?
 There are many more stories in this beautiful natural park.